 By 2040, Colorado is projected to experience an approximately 70 percent increase in population and with it an assumed substantial increase in demand for water by municipalities and industry.

 The Water and Growth Dialogue provides data and information to land planners, water planners, policy makers, development interests, and others interested in the potential impact of integrating land and water planning.
 The topics of density and landscaping and their effects on reducing water demand are important considerations for communities to examine as they plan for impending growth.
-Of course, land planners and policy makers need to think about many other factors in their planning.
-One of the goals of the dialogue is to provide planners with the right information so that they can consider water, along with all other factors, as they plan for the development and redevelopment associated with new growth.
+One of the goals of the dialogue is to provide planners with the right information so that they can consider water, along with all other factors, as they plan for new growth.

 To this end, the effort brought together the following products for planners and others to utilize in their decision making: